matt-merman/SDCC/README.md

                             needed a config file in json format
 ```

-The _config.json_ (in _SDCC/sdcc_) file has been defined to manage all network settings (i.e., IP addresses, port numbers).
+The _local_config.json_ (in _SDCC/sdcc_) file has been defined to manage all network settings (i.e., IP addresses, port numbers).
 To display the options set:

 ```bash
 python3 run.py -h